RSWAIN1486/emlov3-pytorchlightning-hydra/README.md

 </div>

-## How to Push and Pull Data & Models using DVC
+## How to Push and Pull Data and Models using DVC

 ```bash
 # Track and update your data by creating or updating data.dvc file.